Species: Yellow Bullhead (Ameiurus natalis) Location: Long Tom River, Monroe, OR Date: June 20, 2016

 I was dismayed to see it was a Dungeness Crab, but then hope sparked in me as I realized it might be a keeper.
 Not knowing how to hold crabs, I just grabbed it.
 It rewarded my stupidity by slicing my already-mangled finger open.

 Crawfish pinch, and it can hurt a little, but it doesn’t break the skin.
 Crabs can carve you up like a hapless Thanksgiving turkey.

 The high-pitched screech reeked of masculinity, and I watched in horror as the crustacean from Hell maintained its death grip on my finger.
 Finally, Ben pried it off, and we released it, realizing it was a female.

-I was out of tissues, so I ripped a small strip off fabric off of my tee shirt and tried to cobble together a makeshift bandage, but it was impractical, hindering every reel and basically making my right hand useless.
+I was out of tissues, so I ripped a small strip off fabric off of my tee shirt and tried to cobble together a makeshift bandage, but it was impractical, hindering every crank of the reel and basically making my right hand useless.

 We ended on a low note and headed back down the jetty to start the long journey home, where I coated my hands in the only lotion I’ve ever found that actually fixes my hands after long fishing trips: Goldbond Diabetic Hydrating Foot Lotion.
 It seems strange, but it works.

 Species: Brown Bullhead (Ameiurus nebulosus) Location: Topsy Reservoir, OR Date: May 29, 2009

 If pigeons are rats with wings, bullheads are rats with fins.
 For whatever reason, Brown Bullhead catfish have established themselves as the invasive every real angler loves to hate in almost every major basin across the country.